dice-group/FOX/README.md

 Live Demo: [http://fox-demo.aksw.org (Version 2.2.2) ][5]

 ##Datasets
-The training and testing datasets are in the `FOX/input` folder.
+The training and testing datasets are in the `input` folder.

-The resulting raw data from the learning and testing process are in the `FOX/evaluation` folder.
+The resulting raw data from the learning and testing process are in the `evaluation` folder.

 ##License
 FOX is licensed under the [GNU General Public License Version 2, June 1991](http://www.gnu.org/licenses/gpl-2.0.txt) (license document is in the application folder).